ftrias/TeensyDebug/README.md

 6. On the Teensy 3.2, we could as well use the Flash Patch Block to set and remove SVC calls using patching.
 Thus, you can dynamically set breakpoints in flash.
 Teensy 4 doesn't support this, but since it places code in RAM, that's probably not a big deal.

 7. It will take over the SVC, software and all fault interrupts.
 The software interrupt will be "chained" so it will process it's own interrupts and any other interrupts will be sent to the original interrupt handler.
-SVC should be chained as well in the future.
+The SVC handler will trigger first.
+It will save the registers and then trigger the software interrupt.
+It does this because the software interrupt has a lower priority and thus Teensy features like USB will continue to work during a software interrupt, but not during an SVC interrupt which has a higher priority.
+The software interrupt is chained, meaning that if it is called outside of SVC, it will redirect to the previous software interrupt.
+This is helpful because the Aduio library uses the software interrupt.

 Future considerations
 ===========================================